Good practice when a pupil has a medical condition

 • Access the curriculum

-Pupils with medical conditions might need reasonable adjustments to be able access these.
+Pupils who have a medical condition may need reasonable adjustments to help them access these.

 School procedures